Namibia President Geingob, veteran of freedom struggle, dies

 "He was also greatly influential in the solidarity that the people of Namibia extended to the people of South Africa so that we could be free today."

-"He was a believer of a unified Africa and strongly promoted the continent's voice and visibility at the global arena," he said.
+"He was a believer of a unified Africa and strongly promoted the continent's voice and visibility at the global arena," Ruto said.

-And the director of the World Health Organization, Tedros Adhanom Ghebreyesus, hailed Geingob's work to improve healthcare for Namibians, dubbing him a "visionary leader".
+World Health Organization director Tedros Adhanom Ghebreyesus hailed Geingob's work to improve healthcare for Namibians, dubbing him a "visionary leader".

+And Moussa Faki Mahamat, chair of the African Union commission, lamented: "A baobab has fallen."

+Beyond Africa, Russian President Vladimir Putin said he would "forever fondly remember this wonderful man".

 First elected president in 2014, Geingob was Namibia's longest-serving prime minister and third president.